-The Group's business is subject to the budgeting process on public infrastructure and construction projects of the Hong Kong Government.
+The Group operates solely in Hong Kong and derived all its income in Hong Kong during the Reporting Period.
+Accordingly, the Group's business, financial results and prospects are affected by policies of the Hong Kong Government, political environment, economic and legal development in Hong Kong.
+In particular, events such as demonstrations and protests may affect the budgeting process for public infrastructure and construction projects of the Hong Kong Government and the funding approval from the Legco.
 The budgeting process on public infrastructure and construction projects may be lengthened and the expected timetable of projects may be delayed.
-As a result, the availability of construction projects may decrease owing to the decrease in the available funding of public sector projects in Hong Kong.
+As a result, the availability of construction projects may decrease due to the delay in funding approvals for public sector projects in Hong Kong.
 The Hong Kong Government's policy and public spending patterns on the civil engineering construction industry may also affect the availability of construction projects in Hong Kong.

-The Group's historical results may not be indicative of our future performance, which may vary from period to period in response to a variety of factors beyond our control, including general economic conditions, regulations pertaining to the underground construction industry in Hong Kong and the ability to secure new business in the future.
-Therefore, the profit margin may also vary from project to project due to factors such as the complexity and size of the project.
+The Group's historical results may not be indicative of its future performance, which may vary from period to period in response to a variety of factors beyond the Group's control, including general economic conditions, regulations pertaining to the underground construction industry in Hong Kong and the ability to secure new business in the future.
+Besides, adverse weather conditions, natural disasters, potential wars, terrorist attacks, riots and other disasters which are beyond the Group's control may reduce the number of workdays and therefore hinder the Group's operations and may incur additional operational costs.
+These events may also materially and adversely affect the economic condition in Hong Kong and in turn the Group's business and financial results.
+Potential wars, riots or terrorist attacks may also cause uncertainties to the economic condition of Hong Kong.
+Therefore, the profit margin may also vary from project to project due to the aforementioned factors.

-OUTLOOK OF TUNNEL CONSTRUCTION INDUSTRY IN HONG KONG
+OUTLOOK OF TUNNEL AND CONSTRUCTION INDUSTRY IN HONG KONG